-Larb Gai is Thailand's version of a Western-style grilled chicken salad, except the chicken is not grilled--it is stir-fried.
+Larb gai is Thailand's version of a Western-style grilled chicken salad, except the chicken is not grilled--it's stir-fried.
 This dish is classic, traditional Thai.
-This recipe is made with chicken, but in Thailand, pork and even beef are also used.
+While this recipe is made with chicken, in Thailand, pork and even beef are also used.

-A key ingredient in this dish is fresh mint, which marries beautifully with the chicken.
-This salad is best served while the chicken is still hot from the pan and the greens are cold, or you can also serve it with rice.
+Larb gai is best served while the chicken is still hot from the pan and the greens are cold, though you can also serve it with rice.
+A key ingredient is fresh mint, which marries beautifully with the chicken.
 This dish so good, it's a little addictive!

-- 4 to 5 loose cups fresh arugula, or other garden greens of your choice
+- 4 to 5 cups fresh arugula (loose cups, or other garden greens of your choice)

 - 10 to 15 mint leaves (chopped finely)